-Until further notice, meetings will be at the clubhouse, with optional Zoom access if technology cooperates.
+Meetings at the clubhouse, and remote via Zoom.app.
 Members will receive the zoom link by email.
 If you aren’t a member and want the Zoom link, please use the CONTACT FORM on this website to request it.

 WANT TO JOIN SVARC?CLICK HERE to get more membership information and CLICK HERE to download the club membership application and use this website’s CONTACT page if you have questions.

 We meet on the first and third Thursday of each month at 7:30pm.
-Check back often to see whether a meeting is in person or only by Zoom.
+Gathering begins about 6:30 pm for conversation.

 VE Sessions.
 Pre-registration advised.
 Please see the VE Page for further details.
 Sign up below to get VE testing updates.